Pressio/SHAW/docs/run.md

 second, we developed the code to support the concept of sample mesh, which is a key feature for nonlinear ROMs.
-This is **not** needed right now to solve the current elastic shear wave problem because this is a linear problem, but it can be useful if, in the fugute, we extend the code to support nonlinear problems.
+This is **not** needed right now to solve the current elastic shear wave problem because this is a linear problem, but it can be useful if, in the future, we extend the code to support nonlinear problems.

 To specify the grid, one only needs to specify the grid for the velocity points because the stress points are defined based on the staggered scheme (see paper).